Once the notice of decision has been made, you will receive a copy of the notice.

 Another nominated person

-Victims may nominate another person, such as a legal guardian or carer, to receive payment on their behalf.
+You can nominate another person, such as a legal guardian or carer, to receive payment on your behalf.

-For those under administration or guardianship orders, payment is usually made to the victim's bank account administered by their administrator/guardian.
-FAS will advise the nominated person and confirm the bank details to make payment.
-The funds will be paid by FAS to the confirmed bank account via electronic funds transfer.
+The FAS will advise the nominated person and confirm the bank details to make payment.
+The funds will be paid by the FAS to the confirmed bank account via electronic funds transfer.

 Repayments

-- if a victim receives a reduced payment from a variation or internal review, FAS may require a victim to repay the difference between the original amount paid and the new awarded amount.
+- you are awarded a reduced payment as part of a variation or internal review, and we need you to repay the difference between the original amount paid and the new amount.

-FAS will then consider any information provided by the applicant or representative and decide whether repayment is needed.
+We’ll then consider the information you provide and decide whether repayment is needed.

 - the amount to be repaid